RVshare.com

 • Mileage: 591 miles

-• Fun Fact: Lake Michigan is the sixth-largest freshwater lake in the world.
+• Fun fact: Lake Michigan is the sixth-largest freshwater lake in the world.

-Top RV Rentals in Milwaukee, Wisconsin
+Top RV Rentals Near Milwaukee, Wisconsin

-Nearby National Parks
+National Parks

 Indiana Dunes National Park